Getting Your Keets (baby guineas) Off to a Good Start!

 Floor covering – Never use hay or straw on floors or nesting boxes at any age.
 When hay or straw gets moisture on it, even from droppings, it can grow mold and/or fungus that can be harmful, even deadly, to birds.
 As birds get older and you move them out of the brooder, use pine shavings (the same stuff horse people use in horse stalls) on the floor.

 Guineas as pets – Since guineas are game birds they are wilder than most other domestic poultry.
 As a result, if you want a “pet guinea” it’s going to take more effort and it’s well worth it.
 You need to handle the bird or birds at least 4 times per day for 15 minutes to a ½ hour at a time, each.
-(For sure you’ll be checking their little butts for pasting!)
 Give them a treat, such as white millet or a bit of apple.
 Let the apple bits turn brown before you give it to them.
 The more attention you give them, the tamer they will be.
 The pets will sit on your shoulder, ride on your arm and fly to you when you come outside.

 If you just raise your guineas normally, they will come when called and will hang around you, just not too close.
 It’s fairly easy to train them to come into a poultry house and/or roosting area at night.
 We let ours out during the day and get them inside their house just before dark.
 If they are left outside overnight they are ideal targets for a hungry owl.

 After 4 weeks – Your guineas are going to need more food, more water, a safe place to roost and more fresh air.
+Guinea Keets need a lot of room to run and exercise to properly develop their leg muscles.
 So plan ahead.

 Eggs – Guinea eggs are very tasty.
 It takes about 3 guinea eggs to equal 2 normal size hen eggs.
 And they’re wonderful in pastries.